mthl/guix-artwork/website/drafts/guix-1.1.0-released.md

     running Singularity containers, and many others.
   - Build systems for Node, Julia, and Qt were added, making it easier to write package definitions for these ecosystems.
-In addition there is a new "copy-build-system" that does what you might expect.
+In addition there is a new `copy-build-system` that does what you might expect.

 At the programming interface level and under the hood, many things changed as well, notably: